Configure SAML for Single Sign On to an Organisation

 To set up Single Sign On (SSO), your SSO provider must support SAML 2.0.

-- First create your Organisation by logging in with a google account (If necessary the google account can be removed later, to leave access only via Single Sign On).
+- First create your Organisation by logging in with a google, Microsoft, or apple account (If necessary this account can be removed later, to leave access only via Single Sign On).

 - In your SSO provider, select the Coggle application.
 (If your SSO provider doesn't have a pre-built app for Coggle yet, see below for the settings required, or email firstname.lastname@example.org for assistance.)